reserve-protocol/protocol/docs/system-design.md

 The auction length is how many seconds long Gnosis EasyAuctions should be.

 Anticipated value: `900` = 15 minutes
-Reasonable range: 60 to 3600
+Mainnet reasonable range: 60 to 3600

 ### `backingBuffer`